DeepakTatachar/Curvature-Clues/README.md

 ## Code Flow
 1. **Training Shadow Models** The first step is to train shadow models whose code can be found in `./train` directory.
 2. **Compute Scores** Next we compute the scores for various MIA methods, this code is found in `./precompute_scores` directory.
 The code uses Azure blob storage to save the scores, modifications to the code maybe needed to save locally.
 3. **Results** Next we fetch the precomputed scores to get the results.
-The code for which are in the root directory and correspond to the notebook (i.e. `*.ipynb` files)
+The code for which is in the root directory and corresponds to the notebook (i.e. `*.ipynb` files)

-Note we have released the pretrained shadow models and the scores, thus you can skip step 1 and step 2 by downloading the precomputed scores from our project page [here](https://engineering.purdue.edu/NRL/projects/curvature-clues)
+Note we have released the pretrained shadow models and the scores, thus you can skip steps 1 and step 2 by downloading the precomputed scores. see the [Assets download links](https://github.com/DeepakTatachar/Curvature-Clues/edit/main/README.md#assets-download-links) section below.

 ## Training Shadow Models